PhoenXHO/MathLang/README.md

 Syntax:

 	define <identifier>(<type> param1, ...) -> <type>;

+## User-Defined Operators
+MathLang will also allow users to define their own operators, that are at most four characters long, with custom behavior.
+This feature will provide flexibility and extensibility to the language, allowing developers to create domain-specific operators or redefine existing operators.

+## Symbolic Expressions
+Symbolic Expressions is an upcoming feature in MathLang that allows users to manipulate mathematical expressions symbolically, rather than numerically.
+With this feature, users will be able to work with variables, constants, and mathematical operations to create and manipulate complex mathematical expressions.

 # How to Contribute
 1. **Fork the Repository**: Fork the MathLang repository to your GitHub account.
 This will create a copy of the project under your account.